P3dang/cse15l-lab-reports/Lab-Report-1.md

 Installing VS code:

-To install VS code visit the VS code website: [link](https://code.visualstudio.com/), and follow the instructions to install VS code for Mac OS/Windows.
+To install VS code visit the VS code website: [Visual Studio Code](https://code.visualstudio.com/), and follow the instructions to install VS code for Mac OS/Windows.
 Unzip the file and open VS code from your downloads folder.
 VS code was already installed on my laptop since I took CSE 8B last quarter so, steps for installing on a fresh computer might be different.